Recently Viewed:Beaches of Hawaii Island Beaches of Hawaii Island

 Kolekole Beach Park: Nineteen kilometres north of Hilo on the Hamakua Coast you’ll find this jungle garden by the ocean, with a nearby stream lined with smooth lava rocks and a waterfall.
 A banyan tree leans over the river with a rope swing.

 Richardson Ocean Center/Lelewi Beach Park: The shallow bay fronting Richardson Ocean Center is the most popular snorkelling site on the east side of the island.
-The centre, which is three kilometres south down Kalanianaole Avenue from Onekahakaha Beach, has picnic pavilions, restrooms, parking and showers.
+The center, which is three kilometres south down Kalanianaole Avenue from Onekahakaha Beach, has picnic pavilions, toilets, parking and showers.

-Punaluu Black Sand Beach : 30 miles south of Hawaii Volcanoes National Park is the Big Island’s famous black sand beach and a great place to see honu (Hawaiian green sea turtles) basking on the shore.
+Punaluu Black Sand Beach: 48 kilometres south of Hawaii Volcanoes National Park is Hawaii Island’s famous black sand beach and a great place to see honu (Hawaiian green sea turtles) basking on the shore.
 An adjacent campground is popular with local families and fisherman.

 Kohala Coast Beaches

-Hapuna Beach : The largest white sand beach on Hawaii’s Big Island, this world-renowned beach is located adjacent to the Hapuna Beach Prince Hotel.
+Hapuna Beach: The largest white sand beach on Hawaii Island, this world-renowned beach is located adjacent to the Hapuna Beach Prince Hotel.
 There is ample parking with public toilets and picnic facilities.

 Kahaluu Beach: Located just south of Historic Kailua Village (Kailua-Kona) in the Keauhou area, Kahaluu Beach is known for honu (Hawaiian green sea turtles) that frequent its shores.
 This is one of the Keauhou and Historic Kailua Village (Kailua-Kona) area’s most popular beaches, great for snorkelling.